nicholaswmin/automap/README.md

 ## Model definition

-You can use any object-graph as long as it:
+You can use any object as long as it:

 1. has an `id` property set to a unique value
 2. can be reconstructed by calling `new` and passing it's JSON